hitoshitakeuchi/hitoshitakeuchi.github.io/content/profile.md

 Media Artist, VR/AR Installation Developer

 Hitoshi Takeuchi is an media artist from Tokyo.
-The major themes of his work centre around media technology, personal memories and society.
+The major themes of his work centre around media technology, society and personal sense.
 Bachelor of Inter Media Art.
 Tokyo University of the Arts, Japan.